pereiramemo/BiG-MEx/README.md

 ### 2. bgc_dom_div

 The **bgc_dom_div** has two different modes: metagenome (meta) and merge.
 The first mode has the objective of analyzing the BGC domain diversity in metagenomic samples.
-The diversity analysis consists of estimating the operational domain unit (ODU) diversity, blasting the domain sequences against a reference database, and placing the domain sequences onto reference phylogenies.
+This analysis consists of estimating the operational domain unit (ODU) diversity, blasting the domain sequences against a reference database, and placing the domain sequences onto reference phylogenies.
 The merge mode integrates the metagenome diversity results of different samples to provide a comparative analysis.

 See help